Individual Entrepreneur's (EI) Pension Plan

 By mail

-Only one pension application must be sent to the last pension fund, even if the pensioner has contributed to one or more basic schemes (employees, farmers, others) with the following supporting documents.
+Only one pension application must be sent to the last pension fund to which the insured person was affiliated, even if the pensioner has contributed to one or more basic schemes (employees, farmers, others) with the following supporting documents.

 This single application is also used for the supplementary pension application.

-He must also inform the Wicket of the formalities of the companies of the cessation of activity.
+It must also inform the one-stop shop of the cessation of activity.
 This is done online only.

 Warning